 For treating mold toxicity, all the binders listed here need to be taken on an empty stomach at least 30 minutes before or 2 hours after meals.
 Binders are taken an hour before and two hours after other supplements and medications.
 Extended-release medications – especially mood-stabilizing medications – require extra time.

 Welchol is another prescription medication that was used to treat high cholesterol when taken with food.
 It also binds mycotoxins on an empty stomach.
 Welchol can be taken up to two tablets twice per day.

 The two supplements that are most commonly used to reduce mycotoxin levels in the body are charcoal and clay.
 Charcoal needs to be dosed at 2000 mg twice per day.
 One serving of clay is taken twice per day.

-Glutathione is an Important Treatment in Mold Toxicity
+Glutathione in Treating Mold Toxicity

 Some people have genetic variations in glutathione genes that interfere with glutathione production.
 These people tend to feel worse around toxicant exposures, which may play a role in why some people feel sick when exposed to mold, and others do not.

-Reducing the Inflammatory Response in Mold Toxicity
+Reduce Inflammation in Mold Toxicity

 Exposure to mold triggers chronic inflammation and oxidative damage in the body.
 In addition to removing mycotoxins with binders and through detoxification, the other critical steps are repairing the inflammatory response and oxidative damage.